Part One of an occasional series: Bryan’s story

 Feb.
 17, 2020 Santa Monica Police Department mug shot of Bryan Dibucci.
 He was living in “permanent supportive housing” when he assaulted a woman on the street.
 It was the latest of many arrests over 25 years.
 Courtesy SMPD.

-A big part of the reason most Angelenos retain a sense of empathy for homeless people, despite the mayhem that the crisis has unleashed in so many communities, is that we encounter them every day.
-Homelessness is no longer confined to Skid Row.
-It is everywhere.
+A big part of the reason Angelenos retain a sense of empathy for homeless people, despite the mayhem that the crisis has unleashed in so many communities, is that we encounter them every day.
+Homelessness is no longer confined to locations we traditionally expect to see the hardest cases, like Skid Row.
+These days it is everywhere, from the Venice Boardwalk to the San Gabriel Mountains, from L.A.’s dense urban cores to its most far-flung, sprawling suburbs.
 We cannot look away even if we want to.
-For all the talk about people becoming desensitized, the fact is that we witness human suffering all the time.
+For all the talk about people becoming desensitized, the fact is that we witness human suffering all the time, on a scale that is almost impossible to not feel no matter how many examples we see.
 This is new in Los Angeles, and we are still trying to come to grips with the consequences.

 At the same time, residents have watched with mounting frustration and even anger as homeless people cycle in and out of the hall of mirrors that some have come to refer to as the homeless industrial complex.
 They see people who desperately need mental health care or addiction treatment, and often both, shunted from program to program, site to site, nonprofit to nonprofit, only to end up right back where they started, often in worse condition than when the Los Angeles Homeless Services Authority (LAHSA) and the nonprofits got to them in the first place.

-Part One of the series is about Bryan Dibucci, a homeless man in Santa Monica we got to know over the last several years and who agreed to have his story told.
-We start with his story both because of how long he’s been homeless in L.A. and Santa Monica — over a quarter of a century — and because it captures so many of the recurring themes in our failed efforts to staunch the bleeding.
+Today’s story is about Bryan Dibucci, a homeless man in Santa Monica I got to know over the last several years and who agreed to have his story told.
+We start with his story both because of how long he’s been homeless in L.A. and Santa Monica — over a quarter of a century — and because it captures so many of the recurring themes in our collective failed efforts to staunch the bleeding.

 Bryan’s story

 I first met Bryan four or five years ago.
-He’s in his early 50s, rail thin with piercing brown eyes and a smile that comes easily in conversation — that is, on the rare occasion he is in full control of his faculties.
+He’s in his early 50s, rail thin with a shock of brown hair, piercing brown eyes flecked with amber, and a smile that comes easily in conversation — that is, on the rare occasion he is in full control of his faculties.
 Which, unfortunately, isn’t very often.
-He got into the habit of posting up on my street in Santa Monica in the afternoons, leaning against the same tree for what I came to refer to as his “five o’clock meltdown.”
+He got into the habit of posting up on the block in Santa Monica where I lived at the time, leaning against the same tree around for what I came to think of as his “five o’clock meltdown.”
 He would unleash streams of profanity that nearly stripped the paint off of nearby buildings.
 He was particularly fond of the n-word, which he deployed liberally and in combination with various other racial and sexual epithets.
 He was nothing if not inventive.
-His episodes lasted anywhere from a few minutes to an hour or more, extended verbal assaults on the psyches of the people who live on the street — including the retirement community across the street.
+His episodes lasted anywhere from a few minutes to hours, extended verbal assaults on the psyche of the neighborhood.
+That included the 300-odd people who live in the retirement community across the street, several of whom I knew and who had conveyed their fear that the screaming man soon could escalate into actual violence.
+Which, as it turned out, was a well-founded concern.

-The episodes apparently were not recent developments in Bryan’s life.
+The episodes were not recent developments in Bryan’s life.
 According to a Los Angeles Times story way back in December 1996, he was arrested for verbally and physically assaulting a Black man in Westwood — including the use of “racial slurs” as the paper reported.
-Other previous arrests included assaulting and biting a man in the neck in 2013, public exposure and urination in 2007, and attempted breaking and entering in 2011.
+Other previous arrests included assaulting and biting a man in the neck in 2013, attempted breaking and entering in 2011, and public exposure and urination in 2007.
+According to a contemporaneous story in the L.A.
+Times, in 1996 he was accused of attacking a black man in Westwood, using racial epithets and burning his palm with a cigarette.
+As I got to know him over the ensuing months he shared other stories of his often violent behavior.
+I would witness several episodes myself.

 His face was beet-red from screaming, veins popping out of his forehead and neck like he was the world’s skinniest Incredible Hulk impersonator.